-In 2014, we paid annual base salaries of \$393,000 to Mr. Yanchik and \$118,333 to Dr. Aivado.
+In 2015, we paid annual base salaries of \$406,800 to Mr. Yanchik, \$355,000 to Dr. Aivado and \$320,100 to Mr. Lippman.
 We use base salaries to recognize the experience, skills, knowledge and responsibilities required of all our employees, including our named executive officers.
-Neither of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.
+None of our named executive officers is currently party to an employment agreement or other agreement or arrangement that provides for automatic or scheduled increases in base salary.

 We do not have a formal performance-based bonus plan.
 From time to time, our board of directors has approved discretionary annual cash bonuses to our named executive officers with respect to their prior year performance.
-Mr. Yanchik and Dr. Aivado earned cash bonuses of \$100,215 and \$36,210, respectively, for services performed during 2014.
-Mr. Yanchik also received a one-time \$189,800 bonus payment in connection with his continued employment with us.
-Dr. Aivado also received a one-time \$50,000 transition bonus payment in connection with the commencement of his employment with us.
+Mr. Yanchik, Dr. Aivado and Mr. Lippman earned cash bonuses of \$162,720, \$106,500 and \$96,030, respectively, for services performed during 2015.
+Mr. Lippman also received a one-time \$15,000 transition bonus payment in connection with the commencement of his employment with us.

 Although we do not have a formal policy with respect to the grant of equity incentive awards to our named executive officers, or any formal equity ownership guidelines applicable to them, we believe that equity grants provide our named executive officers with a strong link to our long-term performance, create an ownership culture and help to align the interests of our named executive officers and our stockholders.
 In addition, we believe that equity grants with a time-based vesting feature promote executive retention because this feature incents our named executive officers to remain in our employment during the vesting period.
 Accordingly, our board of directors periodically reviews the equity incentive compensation of our named executive officers and from time to time may grant equity incentive awards to them in the form of stock options.
 In 2014, we granted Mr. Yanchik options to purchase an aggregate of 1,950,447 shares of our common stock.
 These options were subject to vesting upon the achievement of specified performance criteria within specified time periods.
 Of such options, options to purchase 975,223 shares of our common stock terminated in 2014 in accordance with the terms of the options.
 In June 2015, Mr. Yanchik chose to surrender the remaining options to purchase 975,224 shares of our common stock for cancellation.
-In June 2015, the board granted options to purchase 3,272,600 shares of common stock to Mr. Yanchik, which are subject to service-based vesting.
+In June 2015, we granted Dr. Aivado options to purchase 1,250,000 shares of common stock and Mr. Lippman options to purchase 1,167,664 shares of our common stock, which are subject to service-based vesting.